krish8664/til/clojure/threading.md

 ```

 ## Objects and collections
 My favorite use of the threading macros has been when I have used them with java/clojure data structures.
 It makes handeling them a lot easier.

+### Collections
 The thread-last macro `->>` is very usefull in dealing with collections.
 Where you have to transofrm them or apply functions to them, which is what you might be doing in a lot of your clojure code.
 For exmaple you want to do stuff to a collection in clojure.

 ```clojure